sandeepgoudmacha/AI-powered-assistant-for-a-second-hand-marketplace./README.md

   {
     "status": "Abusive",
     "reason": "Contains insulting language",
-    "description": Describing the message in chat and reason about it and status of it }
+    "description": Describing the message in chat and reason about it and status of it, }

 ### 🔹 API Endpoints